ajak2k/BT-Sensor-Data/README.md

 # BTchat
-The Procdure to use the application to send and receive messages:
+The Procedure to use the application to send and receive messages:

 1. Turn on Location on your phone
 2. Launch the Application